 I’d dreaded this section and it was just as bad as I thought it would be.
-I managed to tag along with a couple of guys who were running the hundred which managed to distract me from the lung busting climb.
-I was walking a lot more here than I thought I would be, tiredness was definitely a factor as we concentrated on climb, one foot in front of the other, again and again and again…
+I managed to tag along with a couple of guys who were running the hundred which managed to distract me from the lung-busting climb.
+I was walking a lot more here than I thought I would be, tiredness was definitely a factor as we concentrated on the climb, one foot in front of the other, again and again, and again…

 Don’t fall now…

 Somehow I managed to catch up with a few guys as I reached the track at the bottom of the fell, most were in a bad way but they were nearly home and as the lights of Coniston came into sight miraculously we all started to speed up.
 We looked at each other and after saying we weren’t going to sprint finish we all knew that with journeys end in sight that’s exactly what we were going to do.

 I came over the bridge in Coniston and my pace increased again as one of the hundred guys somehow took off and we all tried to chase him down.
 Left onto Lake Road and it felt like I was still speeding up and then I saw Wendy jumping up and down, shouting and cheering me in.
 She bustled me to get ‘dibbed’ and it was at that moment that I realised I had arrived before midnight, over half an hour ahead of my best case time, on the same day I’d set off!